Serious question: Do you know who your friends are? What makes your friends your friends in life or on Facebook

 I “friend” a movie star who lived in Toronto.
 I sent her a message that I was coming to see Toronto and she posted on Facebook that she would like to show me the city and go together.
 I told her my dates but when I was ready to to go and emailed her she never responded and was nowhere to be found.

-Recently a “movie star” who I had many connections with gave me her personal email and said she wanted to keep in touch.
+A “movie star” who I had many connections with gave me her personal email and said she wanted to keep in touch.
 I never asked her for it.
-But when I email her she never responded.
+But when I emailed her she never responded.
 Months later when she came back after reading how she was planning to have a baby with her boyfriend … she claimed “she missed me” .
 Two weeks later she was off Facebook again.

 In our modern world, however, we are all celebrities and we all live semipublic lives.
 Others can read about what we’re doing and who we know and what we like.
 They can start to form bonds with us, but those bonds are one-sided and they are not the basis for real, close friendship.
 I was not friends with her and nor did I expect her to come through or even see her.
 The reality is those people are acquaintances — a term we rarely hear anymore.